-Medical practitioners are legally able to request prepayment from a patient for a procedure.
-This is not the same as a booking fee or split billing.
+Medical practitioners are legally able to request prepayment from a patient for a procedure, this is not the same as a booking fee or split billing.
 Medical practitioners should keep the time between prepayment and procedure to a minimum to reduce negative impacts on patients.
-The patient should also be made aware that they will not be able to make a claim to Medicare or their insurer in respect of that payment until the procedure has happened.
+The patient should also be made aware that they will not be able to make a claim in respect of that payment until the procedure has actually happened.

 For services delivered in a hospital, the amount that a private health insurer may decide to pay is based on their own medical benefits schedules and may not represent the amount a doctor may believe is appropriate to charge as a fee.
-The amount different insurers pay for the same procedure can vary significantly - in some cases, by hundreds of dollars.

-Out-of-hospital medical care as a private patient
+Out-of-hospital (outpatient) medical care as a private patient